-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Beta blocker MOA

 - Report complex sleep-related behaviors;

 Take it immediately before bedtime, take it when able to get a full night's sleep (i.e., 7-8 hours).
 Not abruptly discontinuing therapy.
 Do not operate machinery or drive, report all prescriptions and OTC drugs, avoid alcohol and other CNS depressants